SharadaShehan/Airline_Reservation_System/README.md

 Please develop the backend in a virtual environment.

-1) Navigate to the backend repository
+1) Navigate to the backend repository.

     ```bash
     cd Airline_Reservation_System/backend
     ```

 2) Then run this command to activate a python environment.
-After that activate the environment
+After that activate the environment.

     In Unix,
     ```bash